 How is China Modernizing its Nuclear Forces?

-China is one of only nine countries that possess nuclear weapons.
-Although its nuclear arsenal is small relative to those of the United States and Russia, China is currently expanding and modernizing its nuclear forces.
-As China faces evolving security challenges, Beijing may also revise its primarily defensive nuclear strategy.
+China is one of only nine countries that possesses nuclear weapons.
+Although its nuclear arsenal is small relative to those of the United States and Russia, China is rapidly expanding and modernizing its nuclear forces and may be significantly shifting its nuclear policies.

 Tracking China’s Third Aircraft Carrier